-Recently, I’ve been doing a lot of writing based on user interviews and I want to be able to quote the people that I interview verbatim.
-When I first started doing this, the way I introduced recording was terrible.
+I do a lot of writing based on user interviews and I want to be able to quote the people that I interview verbatim.
+But when I first started doing this, the way I introduced recording was terrible.
 It made me nervous and uncomfortable, and who knows how it made my interviewees feel.

 By necessity, I had to get better at recording these meetings.
 I was relieved to learn that there are ways to record that can make the situation comfortable and easygoing.
 I’ve found a pattern that works for me and I bet it can work for you.

 Before you start recording, make sure you’re prepared.